Lend a Paw: Plot

 While out in the snow, Pluto hears meowing from a bag floating on a drifting ice floe.
 He saves it, only to lose interest when he finds a kitten inside.
-The kitten follows him home and Mickey adopts it.
-Pluto becomes jealous of all the attention the kitten gets and is urged by his shoulder devil to get it in trouble.
-His shoulder angel attempts to talk him out of it.
-The devil gets rid of the angel by jabbing him with his trident.
-Pluto lifts the kitten within reach of Mickey's goldfish Bianca, only for it to drag the fishbowl off the edge of the table.
-This gets Mickey's attention and he demands answers from Bianca.
-She identifies Pluto as the culprit.
-Mickey kicks Pluto out of the house as punishment.
-Pluto blames his shoulder devil for getting him in trouble.
+The kitten follows him home and gets adopted by Mickey.
+Pluto becomes jealous of all the attention the kitten gets and is urged by his shoulder devil to get the kitten in trouble.
+Pluto's shoulder angel attempts to talk him out of it, but the devil gets rid of the angel by jabbing him with his trident.
+To get the kitten into trouble, Pluto lifts the kitten within reach of Mickey's goldfish Bianca, only for it to drag the fishbowl off the edge of the table.
+The devil warns Pluto to run, but he fails to get away in time as the kitten, fishbowl, and a lamp fall onto him.
+The loud noise gets Mickey's attention and he demands answers from Bianca, who angrily fingers Pluto as the culprit, knowing that he was trying to get the kitten in trouble in the first place, to the latter's horror.
+Mickey angrily kicks a guilty Pluto out of the house as punishment for the mess he made, and Pluto blames his shoulder devil for getting him in trouble.

 The kitten chases a ball outside and accidentally falls into a well.
-The angel tells Pluto to save it, but the devil tells him to let it drown as revenge for getting him kicked out and silences the angel by trapping him in his halo and punching him out, to Pluto's delight.
-Roused by the kitten's cries, the angel steps on the devil's tail and punches him into oblivion, convincing Pluto to extract the kitten using the well's bucket.
-In the process Pluto slips and falls in the well.
+The angel tells Pluto to save it, but the devil tells him to let it drown as revenge for getting him kicked out and silences the angel by trapping him in his halo and punching him out.
+Roused by the kitten's cries, the angel, fed up with the devil, steps on the devil's tail and punches him into oblivion, convincing Pluto to extract the kitten using the well's bucket.
+In the process, Pluto slips and falls in the well, saving the kitten.
 Hearing Pluto's howl, Mickey pulls him out, but finds him frozen in a block of ice.
-He rams him into the well's top to break the ice.
-After receiving a hot bath from Mickey and a thank you lick from the kitten, Pluto pants contentedly and is told by the angel "Kindness to animals, my friend, will be rewarded in the end."
+He rams him into the well's top to break the ice and then brings Pluto inside.
+After receiving a hot bath from Mickey and a grateful lick from the kitten, Pluto pants contentedly and is told by the angel, "Kindness to animals, my friend, will be rewarded in the end."